begin with a free consultation (949) 870-3800

 Allergan has said it would pay for the costs of new implants for those with BIOCELL implants, but that it would not cover the costs of the surgery.

-The average cost of implant removal surgery is approximately $2,500.
+The average cost of implant removal surgery generally ranges from about $2,600 to $9,000.
 However, this does not take into account other costs associated with surgery (which can reach into the tens of thousands of dollars), including:

 • Surgeon’s fee